 7) What Main Line Health hospitals participate in the program?

-All seven of the Main Line Health entities participate in the nurse residency program.
-This includes Lankenau Medical Center, Bryn Mawr Hospital, Paoli Hospital, Riddle Hospital, Bryn Mawr Rehab Hospital, Mirmont Treatment Center and HomeCare & Hospice.
+All five of the Main Line Health’ acute care hospitals participate in the nurse residency program.
+This includes Lankenau Medical Center, Bryn Mawr Hospital, Paoli Hospital, Riddle Hospital and Bryn Mawr Rehab Hospital.

 8) What clinical areas are available?

 Nurse residents are generally hired into most clinical areas; however, the need does vary by entity and the department.